crosschainer/shelled/docs/TESTING.md

 3. **Tray Interaction** – Start a helper tray app, wait for icon to appear in the UI, click it, assert the helper logs the callback.

+The launcher/process flow scenario now has a cross-platform automated check that runs inside `src/Shell.UI.Web` using Node’s built-in test runner and `jsdom`.
+The test file `tests/e2e/launcher.e2e.test.js` wires up the real HTML/CSS/JS, stubs the bridge API, simulates opening the launcher, launches the `notepad` app entry, and verifies that the taskbar reflects the new window.
+Run it via `npm test` inside `src/Shell.UI.Web` to validate the full UI→bridge→Core loop without requiring a Windows desktop session.

 ## 5. Linting & Static Analysis

 Add linters as the codebase grows: